DilshanPGN/cal-fund-analyzer/README.md

 - **Init Mode Caching**: Init command uses smart caching - subsequent runs only fetch missing data
 - **Cross-Fund Efficiency**: Single API call per date collects data for all funds simultaneously

+### Auto Start Date Detection
+- **Fund-Specific Defaults**: Each fund automatically uses its earliest available date as the default start date
+- **CSV File Analysis**: Reads existing CSV files to determine the earliest date for each fund
+- **Smart Date Ranges**: Prevents invalid date ranges by using fund-specific start dates
+- **Visual Indicators**: Shows each fund's earliest available date in the selection menu
+- **Init Mode Intelligence**: Uses the earliest date across all funds for comprehensive data collection
+- **No More Invalid Dates**: Eliminates API calls for dates before a fund existed

 ### Init Command Features
 - **Bulk Data Collection**: Efficiently collects data for ALL available funds in one operation
 - **Single API Call Per Date**: One request per date fetches data for all funds simultaneously